hopsoft/ellington/README.md

 ## Goals

 - Provide a nomenclature simple enough to be shared by engineering and business folks.
-- Establish the constraints needed for complex projects to be easy to manage, develop, and maintain.
+- Establish constraints to ensure that complex projects are easy to manage, develop, and maintain.

 ### Lexicon